 FAD was founded in 2000 by Annette Morris, a Floyd County School counselor, due to an unmet student need for drug education and counseling.
 Interested community members and professionals came together to promote more education about the consequences of drug use.
 A number of national speakers were brought in to speak to both parents and youth.
 FAD also advocated for more youth substance abuse treatment programs.

 In 2015, FAD was awarded a 5 year federal Drug Free Coalitions Grant from the Substance Abuse and Mental Health Services Administration (SAMHSA).
-The grant provided for the hiring of an Executive Director to lead the prevention activities.
+Over the years, FAD's activities have included participation in health fairs, prescription drug collection events, Red Ribbon Week activities in local schools, and the creation of a Drug Buster trailer to help parents recognize signs of drug abuse in teens.

 WHAT WE DO